-- Making information connections for sustainable value creation examining the importance of integrating financial and non-financial data to create long-term sustainable value. - Sustainability in transactions exploring how sustainability considerations are embedded into mergers, acquisitions, and other financial transactions. - Living wage: Ensuring fair and sustainable wages for all discussing the role of businesses in promoting a living wage to support equity and sustainability. - Navigating nature-related reporting providing guidance on reporting frameworks and metrics focused on nature and biodiversity. - Companies' readiness to adopt IFRS S2 Climate-related disclosures evaluating organisational preparedness to meet new climate-related financial disclosure standards.
+- Making information connections for sustainable value creation - examining the importance of integrating financial and non-financial data to create longterm sustainable value. - Sustainability in transactions exploring how sustainability considerations are embedded into mergers, acquisitions, and other financial transactions. - Living wage: Ensuring fair and sustainable wages for all - discussing the role of businesses in promoting a living wage to support equity and sustainability. - Navigating nature-related reporting providing guidance on reporting frameworks and metrics focused on nature and biodiversity. - Companies' readiness to adopt IFRS S2 Climate-related disclosures evaluating organisational preparedness to meet new climate-related financial disclosure standards. - Principles of good corporate reporting outlining best practices for creating transparent, accountable, and valuedriven corporate reports.